atillatan/blog/_articles/AOP-Framework-without-proxy-pattern.md

 # AOP Framework without proxy pattern

-AOP addresses the problem of cross-cutting concerns, which would be any kind of code that is repeated in different methods. separating of concerns prevents code repeatings.
+AOP addresses the problem of cross-cutting concerns, which would be any kind of code that is repeated in different methods. separating of concerns prevents code repetitions.

 People generally use proxy pattern (Dynamic Proxy generators) for Applying AOP in C#, This example don't use dynamic proxy generators, it is simple because it uses only function definition.